Kyle Rayner: Powers and abilities

 As a Green Lantern, Kyle Rayner is semi-invulnerable, capable of projecting hard-light constructions, flight, and utilizing various other abilities through his power ring which are only limited by his imagination and willpower.
 Kyle's constructs are much more elaborate than those of any other Green Lanterns, often fading into view like a sketch refined into an illustration.
 Eventually, he is able to utilize his skill as an artist to manipulate the pigments and dimensions within his constructs, making them appear so realistic that even Alan Scott was amazed at what Kyle could do with his ring's creations.

-Rayner's ring was constructed from what remained of Hal Jordan's ring by Ganthet.
-It is keyed to Rayner and Hal Jordan's DNA, making it only accessible to Rayner, Jordan, and anyone who is closely related to them unless the bearer willed the ring to another individual.
-This is done by Ganthet to prevent the last ring from being stolen, as there would be no other lantern to send to retrieve it.
+Kyle's ring was constructed from what remained of Hal Jordan's ring by Ganthet.
+It is keyed to Kyle and Hal Jordan's DNA, making it only accessible to them unless the bearer willed the ring to another individual.
+This is done by Ganthet to prevent the last ring from being stolen, as there would be no other Lantern to send to retrieve it.
 Unlike most of the Green Lanterns' rings, Kyle's did not require a twenty-four-hour period of recharge, only when the ring's capacity was depleted; and it was not necessary to recite the Corps' oath when recharged.
-Rayner is the first Lantern not to suffer from a weakness to items colored yellow.
+Kyle is the first Lantern not to suffer from a weakness to items colored yellow.
 Both Mongul and Superman are surprised at this upon first encountering him.
 Kyle states that he didn't know about the weakness and never had any trouble with it.
 Originally, this was explained as his ring being a "new model", which also explained why it had slightly different abilities than those seen previously.
 Later, this was retconned with the explanation that rings can affect yellow if the user faces and overcomes their fear; as an artist, Kyle had faced his fear of rejection every time he showed his work, and this extended to his constructs, which he considered part of his artwork.

-When bonded with the benevolent Ion symbiont, Rayner was capable of much more elaborate usage of his imagination which can extend to the manipulation of reality.
-In possession of the more sinister Parallax entity, Rayner was theoretically capable of similar feats.
+When bonded with the benevolent Ion symbiont, Kyle was capable of much more elaborate usage of his imagination which can extend to the manipulation of reality.
+In possession of the more sinister Parallax entity, Kyle was theoretically capable of similar feats.